psobolewskiPhD/i2k2024_napari_workshop/napari-workshops/notebooks/spot_detection_functions.md

 napari has extensive keyboard shortcuts that can be customized in the Preferences/Settings GUI.
 However, it also enables you to bind key-press events to custom callback functions.
-Again, the napari implementation (`bind_key`) is smart, so arguments like the viewer getting the key press or the current selected layer of a given time will be passed to your function.
+Again, the napari implementation (`bind_key`) is smart, so arguments like the viewer getting the key press or the current selected layer will be passed to your function.

 Lets try a simple example, to get the number of Points returned by our detector when we press a key binding.
 For this, we will want the `bind_key` decorator to pass in a selected Points layer as an argument to our function that will return the number of detected spots.
+We only want this to work for Points layers—but any Points layer will do—so we will use the `@Points.bind_key` decorator.

 ```{code-cell} ipython3
 from napari.layers import Points